20 useful phrases in French for a trip to France

 It could be to find a doctor because you've lost something, because something's been stolen, because you're lost.

-You can use this phrase in any of these situations to call someone out, to politely ask for someone's help.
+You can use this phrase in any of these situations to call someone out, to politely ask someone for help.
 My bag's been stolen, my bag's been stolen.
 I hope it doesn't happen to you.
 But if it does, it's always better to know this phrase in French, so that people around you can react more quickly.

 • My purse has been stolen or my phone has been stolen.
 My wallet has been stolen.